Answering questions on the Support Forum

 - Try to isolate the cause of the problem.

 - Does the problem happen on your computer?
-This is useful for determining whether it's a problem with the user's set up or with Firefox or a website in general.
+This is useful for determining whether it's a problem with the user's setup.

-- Does the problem happen in Troubleshoot Firefox issues using Safe Mode?
+- Does the problem happen in Firefox or Thunderbird Safe Mode?
+See Troubleshoot Firefox issues using Safe Mode and Safe Mode TB

 - Does the problem happen when security software is temporarily disabled?

-- Does the problem happen in IE as well?
+- For Firefox issues, does the problem happen in Internet Explorer or another browser?
 If so, it's a problem on the system, not Firefox.

-- In case of crash, see Helping with crashes.
+- In case of crashes, see Helping with crashes.

 Again, if you find out the solution, consider adding it to the Knowledge Base.